nnuval/nnuval.github.io/_posts/2016-12-11-SocketIO-Basics.md

 $scope.name2
 {% endhighlight %}

 ![ctom](/assets/ctom.PNG)

-C passes the information to M with 'socket.emit('login', ---, ---);'.
-M receives the information with '@socketio.on('login', ---)'
+C passes the information to M with

+{% highlight ruby %}
+socket.emit('login', ---, ---);
+{% endhighlight %}

+M receives the information with

+{% highlight ruby %}
+@socketio.on('login', ---)
+{% endhighlight %}

 'login' is the name I gave this socket event.
-This needs to match in both the M and C. The 'def on_login(un, pw):' under M takes two arguments.
+This needs to match in both the M and C. The

+{% highlight ruby %}
+'def on_login(un, pw):'
+{% endhighlight%}

+under M takes two arguments.
 The '$scope.name2', and the '$scope.password' are the two arguments passed.

 ![mtoc](/assets/mtoc.PNG)